Immediate summary

 Key points:

-- possibility of extending towards the Seine if you want to make it longer
+• possibility of extending to the Seine if you want to extend

-Convenient exit if you want to ride without pressure.
+Practical outing if you want to drive without pressure.

 4. Rambouillet (southwest)